Laboratory-software-Innovation/CompeteRAG/README.md

 * .json description of a competition
 * .py model code (you may need to remove <"Code"> and <"/Code"> tags from top and bottom respectively).

+## Follow-up Prompt

+If, in any case the initial prompt generated a faulty code, and you receive an error message, copy the error message and insert it below the code segment into a new <Error>...</Error> block segment

 # P.S.